 Walmart basically offers a selection of refurbished laptops which is very similar to Best Buy.
 You’ll see numerous offers for models we’ve seen so far (HP Elitebook, Dell’s Latitude, Applce Macbook, and such) without being significantly cheaper to be worth considering.
 However, Toshiba’s 17,3-inch Satellite stuck out from the rest of the bunch, so we recommend that you check it out.

 Toshiba Satellite L775-S7108

-The Satellite is strikingly different from most models in our review – it rocks a AMD A6 processor, 4GBs of DDR RAM, 500 GBs of hard drive storage space, multi DVD burner, and a huge 17,3-inch TruBrite backlit display.
+The Satellite is strikingly different from most models in our review – it rocks an AMD A6 processor, 4GBs of DDR RAM, 500 GBs of hard drive storage space, multi DVD burner, and a huge 17.3-inch TruBrite backlit display.
 Great battery life, awesome price, and impeccable performance are the least you should expect from it.